-The character of psychiatrist Frasier Crane was added to Cheers during the series’ third season as a temporary release for some of the Sam and Diane relationship tension.
-Dr. Crane was only supposed to be around for a few episodes, but thanks to a combination of good writing and Kelsey Grammer’s performance, Frasier became a series regular by Cheers's fifth season.
-He was so popular that he was eventually spun off into his own series, which premiered on September 16, 1993—and lasted an amazing 11 years.
-To celebrate the beloved series 25th anniversary, here are some fun behind-the-scenes facts for all you Frasier fans.
+The character of psychiatrist Frasier Crane was added to Cheers during the series’s third season as a temporary release for some of the Sam and Diane relationship tension.
+Dr. Crane was only supposed to be around for a few episodes, but thanks to a combination of stellar writing and Kelsey Grammer’s memorable performance, Frasier became a series regular by Cheers's fifth season.

 Once it was agreed that Grammer would continue as Dr. Crane, the creators still wanted to distance themselves from Boston and the whole "crossover syndrome."
 They knew that the network would insist on having former Cheers characters make guest appearances if the show was set anywhere in Massachusetts, so they moved Frasier across the country to Seattle.
 The gourmet coffee scene was just taking root in that area, which provided a central meeting place for the characters.
 The creators didn't want Frasier Crane to work in private practice, since that had already been done on The Bob Newhart Show.
 Grammer's resonant voice seemed natural for radio, so the concept of a call-in psychiatry show seemed natural.